deeppavlov/AutoIntent/docs/source/concepts.rst

 Classification Stages
 ---------------------

-Intent classification can be divided into two stages: scoring and prediction.
+Intent classification can be divided into two stages: scoring and decision.
 Scoring involves predicting the probabilities of the presence of each intent in a given utterance.
-Prediction involves forming the final prediction based on the provided probabilities.
+Prediction involves forming the final decision based on the provided probabilities.

 .. _key-oos:

 Out-of-domain utterances
 ------------------------

-If we want to detect out-of-domain examples, it is necessary to set a probability threshold during the prediction stage, at which the presence of some known intent can be asserted.
+If we want to detect out-of-domain examples, it is necessary to set a probability threshold during the decision stage, at which the presence of some known intent can be asserted.

 .. _key-nodes-modules:

 Nodes and Modules
 -----------------

-The scoring or prediction model, along with its hyperparameters that need to be iterated, is called an *optimization module*.
-A set of modules related to one optimization stage (scoring or prediction) is called an *optimization node*.
+The scoring or decision model, along with its hyperparameters that need to be iterated, is called an *optimization module*.
+A set of modules related to one optimization stage (scoring or decision) is called an *optimization node*.